aigamesyoozoo/tiebacrawler/README.md

 pip install -r requirements.txt
 ```

-- May have error for one of the packages, Twisted, as it requires C++ build tools.
+- There may be an error for one of the packages, Twisted, as it requires C++ build tools.
 - As such, it is recommended to download Visual Studio on your computer to ensure that C++ build tools is available.

 4. Configure host